Dick Motta: Legacy

 Motta's 935 victories rank as 14th most in NBA history, with Motta being the only retired coach on the top 15 to not be a member of the Naismith Basketball Hall of Fame, despite staunch support from former players and Hall of Fame members in Wes Unseld and Jerry Sloan.
 He was also left off the best coaches of all time list for both the NBA's 50th anniversary and 75th anniversary.
 He ranks 9th all-time in games coached and fourth in losses.
 Even in 1995 when he approached 900 wins, he publicly stated to a reporter that he never expected to make the Hall of Fame in his lifetime because of the nature of the election process being "very political".
 In a 2023 article about his snub in the Dallas Morning News, a theory was publicly addressed that a grudge with Jerry Colangelo, who currently serves as the chairman of the Naismith Hall’s board of governors, may be a factor in Motta being snubbed for decades.
 In 2024, Motta was recognized by the Big Sky Conference with induction into their Hall of Fame.
 In Motta's tenure as a head coach, several people who either played for him or coached with him became a head coach in their own right, such as Rick Adelman, Jason Kidd, and Jerry Sloan.

+Motta reflected again on the Hall of Fame in 2026:When they called me [in 2012] to tell me I hadn’t made it, I didn’t get bitter.
+At all.
+I developed the basic attitude of: ‘Why should some (stranger) out there judge me?’
+I object to subjective judgments.
+It’s beneath one’s dignity.
+I don’t need to, and I don’t want to pound my chest.
+I know what I did.”